djhshih/gce-diagnosis/README.md

 ### Symptoms

 - Serial port console output contains error: `[Errno 12] Cannot allocate memory`.
-- Sustained disk read for an extended period of time (if the program's heavy memory consumption is primarily due to data input)
+- Sustained disk read for an extended period of time (if the program's heavy memory consumption is primarily due to data input).
-- CPU usage and disk usage may not appear abnormal (usage varies through time)
+- If CPU and disk usage are normally cyclical, they may now oscillate without predictable pattern.
-- Job is killed unexpectedly (but it was not preempted)
+- Job is killed unexpectedly (but it was not preempted).

 ### Intervention